1. What is the JET Programme?

 1. You have not participated in the JET Programme in the last three years and;

 2. You were not a JET Programme participant for more than six years in total.

 ― Scheduling / Deferment ―

 - 4.20.
 Can I change the date/location of my interview/departure?

-No, it is not possible for an applicant or accepted participant to change the date and/or location of his/her interview and/or departure.
+No, it is not possible for an applicant or accepted participant to change the date and/or location of their interview and/or departure.
 All new participants will arrive in Japan on a designated arrival date.